 Air Fryer Acorn Squash

 Have an air fryer and want to cook this acorn squash recipe in that instead of the oven?
-You can!
+Here’s how:

 - If your air fryer requires preheating, set it on 325 degrees F for 5 minutes.